thdal/MosaiqueRAT/README.md

 ## Mosaic - Remote administration tools

-Mosaic is writing in C# under the MVC architecture, ZeroFormatter serializer is used.
+Mosaic is writing in C# under the "MVC" architecture, ZeroFormatter serializer is used.

 # Features